-EDU635 Developing Writing Skills in the Early Childhood Years - 3 credits

-In this course teachers and pre-service teachers are introduced to the writing components essential to a balanced literacy program.
-Topics include: interactive writing, writing workshop, conferring with student authors, content area writing, reading-writing connections, writing with special education and bilingual students, and assessing student writing.
+EDU635 Developing Writing Skills in the Early Childhood Years - 3 credits include: interactive writing, writing workshop, conferring with student authors, content area writing, reading-writing connections, writing with special education and bilingual students, and assessing student writing.
 Students take part in a writing mini-workshop, keeping a writing notebook to gather seed ideas, developing one idea into a piece of writing, meeting in response groups, revising and publishing the piece in a group anthology.
 Throughout the semester, they draw from their experience to inform their teaching.
 Students are expected to complete readings, keep a reflection journal and a writers' notebook and design a unit of study for writing workshop.